 You can work out a team’s value for any given match easily, by following this method:

 Let’s look at an example from Euro 2012 and the semi-final between Italy and Germany.
 Paddy Power Sports was offering Germany at 10/11 and Ladbrokes Sports had it at 8/10.
 In contrast, they had Italy to win at 7/2 and 15/4 respectively.

-If we take the best odds proffered for an Italy win, the 15/4 offered by Ladbrokes Sports converts to 4.75.
-At that price, you only had to estimate that Italy had a 22% chance of winning the game to find value: 0.22 x 4.75 = 1.05.
+A lot of inexperienced punters would have viewed these odds and thought twice about backing Italy.
+However, others will have seen a window of opportunity.
+If we take the best odds proffered for an Italy win, the 15/4 at Ladbrokes Sports converts to 4.75.
+At that price, you only had to estimate that Italy had a 22% chance of winning the game to find some value: 0.22 x 4.75 = 1.05.

+That’s the equivalent of Italy winning the game only once if it was played five times over.
+Some German fans may have agreed with this assessment; they were joint favourites with Spain to lift the trophy.
 However, Italian fans would have looked at their side’s well-earned point against Spain, their steady progression through the group stage and a dominant display against England in the quarters.